sauravrox/parpera/README.md

 ﻿# Overview

 This is a parpera-code-challenges.
-There are 2 apis:
+There are 3 apis:
 1. Get the list of Transaction
 2. Update the Transaction Status
+3. Create new Transaction

 ## Getting Started
 Run the project on visual studio.
 Th swagger is enabled for now.